mobile-money/jenga/README.md

 Modular PHP implementations of the Jenga APIs

 ## Installation
-Laravel users do a `composer install`
+Laravel users do a `composer require osenco/jenga`

 ## Usage